-Section 125 of the Department of Transportation Appropriations Act, 2020, title I of division H of Public Law (Pub.
-L.) 116-94 (hereinafter "Repurposing Provision") provides the authority for a State or territory (hereinafter "States") to repurpose any earmark that was designated on or before September 30, 2009, and is less than 10 percent obligated or final vouchered and closed.
+Section 124 of the Department of Transportation Appropriations Act, 2021, title I of division L of Public Law (Pub.
+L.) 116-260 (hereinafter "Repurposing Provision") provides the authority for a State or territory (hereinafter "State" or "States") to repurpose any earmark that is less than 10 percent obligated or final vouchered and closed.
 The repurposed funds may be obligated on a new or existing project in the State within 25 miles of the earmark designation.
 The project must be an eligible project under the Surface Transportation Block Grant Program (STBG) (23 U.S.C.
 133(b)), or the Territorial and Puerto Rico Highway Program (THP) (23 U.S.C.
 165).
-The Repurposing Provision is available to be applied in FY 2020.
+The Repurposing Provision is available to be applied in fiscal year (FY) 2021.